-The Committee is comprised of 6 members appointed by Council.
+The Committee is comprised of 6 members appointed by the Board.
 The membership of the Committee must include the Immediate Past President, the Branch Representatives Chair, and at least 1 lay person.
 The current members of the Nomination Committee are listed below:

 Larry Spence, P.Eng.

 Larry Spence is a Senior Project Manager for Wood (formerly Amec Foster Wheeler).
 He has worked for operating companies, OEM’s, service companies, and consultants throughout the province and earned his Bachelor of Applied Science in Mechanical Engineering at the University of British Columbia.
 He has more than 35 years of experience as an engineer during which he has worked in project management and several other capacities.
 Larry is also a certified Project Management Professional through the Project Management Institute.
-He has served on Council since 2016 and has also served on the Registration, Professional Practice, Governance, and Executive Committees.
+He has served as Engineers and Geoscientists BC's President, and has also served on the Registration, Professional Practice, Governance, and Executive Committees.

 Dr. Brian Guy, P.Geo.